 Darryl Reburn arrived in May 2010 as Deputy General Manager and in April 2012, Darryl was appointed as General Manager.
 He has a wealth of experience in Cornish hotels with the Brend Group and Fowey Hall.
-He will be ably assisted by Adam Cornish (who started in August 2004 as a trainee manager) as his deputy, who is well known as our previous Front of House Manager.
+He will be ably assisted by Karl Solomon as his deputy, who has recently joined us in November 2014.

 The great team of loyal staff, together with the family, are ensuring The Headland strives to be one of the best luxury family hotels with traditional, old fashioned values.

 Relax and enjoy all The Headland Hotel and Spa has to offer….